mui/material-ui/docs/src/pages/components/timeline/timeline.md

 ## Right aligned timeline

-Alternate timeline can show the timeline on the right side of the events.
+Right aligned timeline can show the timeline on the right side of the events.

 {{"demo": "pages/components/timeline/RightAlinedTimeline.js"}}

+## Custom icons in timeline

+Timeline can contain icons inside the dots.

+{{"demo": "pages/components/timeline/CustomizedDotTimeline.js"}}

 ## Accessibility